ekelhala/fullstackopen/part0/README.md

     server->>browser: Notes data in JSON format
     deactivate server
     activate browser
-    Note right of browser: The browser resumes executing spa.js and when data is received, calls redrawNotes() to display the data from server deactivate browser
+    Note right of browser: The browser resumes executing spa.js and when data is received, calls redrawNotes() to display the data from server.
+Also sets a callback function for the form. deactivate browser

 ```